aburousan/azaz/Pages/Physics/papers/hernquist1987/03_treecode.md

 The Barnes-Hut recipe is a recursive subdivision of space:

 1. Put a cube around all the particles.
 This is the **root**.
-2. If a cell has more than one particle in it, cut it into 8 equal sub-cubes (in 3D — an **octree**) and hand each particle to whichever sub-cube contains it.
+2. If a cell has more than one particle in it, cut it into 8 equal sub-cubes (in 3D, hence **octree**) and hand each particle to whichever sub-cube contains it.
 3. Repeat until every cell has at most one particle.

-The result is a hierarchy of cells: one enormous cell containing everything, eight cells of half the size, sixty-four of a quarter, and so on down to individual particles.
+The result is a hierarchy of cells: one enormous cell containing everything, eight cells of half the size, sixty-four of a quarter and so on down to individual particles.
 Cells in dense regions get subdivided many times; cells in empty regions stop early.

-Here is what that looks like in 2D (a **quadtree**, four children per cell instead of eight — same logic, just easier to look at).
+In 2D that looks like this (a **quadtree**, four children per cell instead of eight, same logic and easier to look at).
 500 particles drawn from the Plummer sphere:

 \fig{/assets/Physics/papers/hernquist1987/quadtree_cells}

+Dots are the particles, boxes are the cells the tree made.
+Notice nobody told it where the crowd is: it worked that out on its own.

-You can see the structure immediately: the tree is deep and finely divided in the dense middle, and shallow out in the sparse halo.
-That is exactly the behaviour you want — the subdivision automatically follows the density, with nobody having to tell it where the interesting regions are.
-This is what makes tree codes so much more flexible than grid methods, which have to pick a resolution in advance.
+The subdivision is deep and fine in the dense middle, shallow out in the sparse halo.
+This is what makes tree codes so much more flexible than grid methods, which have to commit to a resolution in advance.

 \note{
     Empty cells are never stored.
 So the number of nodes stays proportional to $N$, not to the volume.
 For my $N = 32768$ Plummer model the tree has $48515$ nodes and is 14 levels deep; the uniform sphere with the same $N$ has $49061$ nodes but only 11 levels, because it has no dense core to keep subdividing.
 }

+That picture is the finished tree though, and it hides the thing that confused me at first, which is that the tree is not designed, it is grown.
+So here is the same construction with the particles going in one at a time:

+\fig{/assets/Physics/papers/hernquist1987/anim_treebuild}

+Red is the particle being inserted right now, blue are the ones already placed.
+Watch what happens when a red dot lands in a box that is already occupied: the box immediately splits into four, and *both* particles fall into their own quarters.
+Sometimes they land in the same quarter again and it has to split again, which is why one insertion can suddenly add several levels.
+The title tracks the count, and by the end 120 particles have produced 212 cells and 8 levels.
+Nobody chose that depth, it is just where the splitting stopped.

 The Julia is a straightforward insert-one-particle-at-a-time loop.
-The one subtlety is that when a particle arrives at a cell that already holds one, the sitting particle has to be pushed down a level first:
+The one subtlety is the splitting you just watched: when a particle arrives at a cell that already holds one, the sitting particle has to be pushed down a level first:

 ```julia
 function insert!(t::Octree, pos::AbstractMatrix, i::Integer)